 A Short History of Fruit

-Fruits started in the wild where they were consumed by humans and animals, then cultivated in more agricultural settings.
-Today, it’s almost impossible to find fruit in the wild — at least in the U.S, — except for some wild berry bushes and a citrus tree here and there.
+Fruits started in the wild where humans and animals consumed them.
+Later, these sweet gifts of nature were cultivated in more agricultural settings.
+Today, it’s almost impossible to find fruit in the wild — at least in the U.S. — except for some wild berry bushes and a citrus tree here and there.

 Human beings have a long tradition of gathering, cultivating, and eating fruits.
 To understand why people like fruit and what the effects of fruit are on human health, it is vital to understand the history, science, and biology behind human fruit intake.